LamininSolutions/mfsql-connector/source/getting-started/upgrades-and-hotfixes/index.rst

 replace the previous package taking into account any migration of the standard functionality from a previous to the new version.

-It is important to note that :Any customization of procedures / tables etc of any of the standard content of the package will be lost.
+It is important to note that :Any customization of procedures, tables or other objects of any of the standard content of the package will be lost.
 We recommend that changes are never made to the connector objects.
 Application requirements for adjustments to the standard objects must be made through Laminin Solutions.